Is Kenya now visa free for Nigerians?

 - Additional documents—such as a passport-size photo or return ticket—may be requested depending on the applicant’s profile.

-Processing time for applications is around 3 to 5 working days after submission; however, applying at least one week in advance of your travel date is recommended in order to avoid the risk of potential delays.
+Processing time for applications is approximately 3 to 5 working days after submission.
+However, applying at least one week in advance of your travel date is recommended to avoid potential delays.

 Benefits for Nigerian Travelers